 Nothing sells without advertising, and that includes pleasure reading.

 Yes, your students are reading passages in their books.
 Perhaps you’ve assigned them a book from which they must read a chapter every night.
 That’s not pleasure reading—that’s labor, heavy labor for some.
-You’ll never convince anyone that taking a walk can be enjoyable if you have them walking around a parking lot three times a day, but if you take them to a park alive with birdsong, inhabited by curious squirrels and shy rabbits, shaded by tall leafy trees, and scented with flowers and soil and walk with them down the winding path, you’ll sell them on it.
+You’ll never convince anyone that taking a walk can be enjoyable if you have them walking around a parking lot three times a day.
+Still, if you take them to a park alive with birdsong, inhabited by curious squirrels and shy rabbits, shaded by tall leafy trees, and scented with flowers and soil and walk with them down the winding path, you’ll sell them on it.

 Do you look forward to washing the dishes tonight or scrubbing the bathroom floor?
 That’s the equivalent of assigned reading for many of your students—a chore to get through with as little thought as possible.
 Read aloud in your adult ESL classes.
 Take them out of the parking lot and into the garden.

 The second time I read the book to students was an even more powerful experience.
-Students who had poor attendance were coming because they didn’t want to miss any of the story.
-Students who rarely talked were sharing, arguing, and really coming alive.
+Students who had low attendance were coming because they didn’t want to miss any of the story.
+Students who rarely talked were sharing, arguing, and coming alive.
 I used all the questions I had written down before and was inspired to create many more.

 I was finally onto something magical.